Codeinwp/wp-product-review/readme.txt

 **New in v.2.6.4**

- - Fixed layout problem with widgets
+ - Fixed layout problem with widgets on some themes
  - Added new image size for widgets 'wppr_widget_image' for 50x50. ( Requires thumbnail regeneration to use it )

 **New in v.2.6.3**